 Global Health in Ghana (Cape Coast)

-As one of the most culturally significant areas in Africa, Cape Coast, located in the central region of Ghana, is home to a dark past.
-It was once known to be the largest slave-trading center in Africa.
+This program occurs in one of the most culturally significant areas in Africa, known as Cape Coast, located in the central region of Ghana.
+It is home to a dark past as it was once known to be the largest slave-trading center in Africa.
 It is home to Elmina and Cape Coast Castles which are the legacy of the trans-Atlantic slave trade and are one of the UNESCO World Heritage sites.
-However, today, Cape Coast is considered a very laidback fishing port that is home to scenic landscape, beautiful sandy beaches, historic landmarks, crumbling colonial buildings, and coastal forts and castles.
-The vibrant energy that is among its people and culture allows Cape Coast to be one of the most fascinating places to be in.
+However, today, Cape Coast is regarded as a very laid back fishing port home to scenic landscapes, beautiful sandy beaches, historic landmarks, crumbling colonial buildings, and coastal forts and castles.
+The vibrant energy among its people and culture allows Cape Coast to be one of the most fascinating places.

 Clinical Rotations & Public Health Placements

-The Cape Coast Teaching Hospital- CFHI’s partner, The Cape Coast Teaching Hospital is a tertiary hospital located in the central region of Ghana.
-Established in early 1939, this metropolitan hospital served as the regional hospital before its transformation as currently being the teaching hospital for the training of doctors and other professional medical staff.
-Its vision is to be “A World Class Leader in Tertiary Health Care, Medical Education and Research.".
+The Cape Coast Teaching Hospital - CFHI's partner, The Cape Coast Teaching Hospital, is a tertiary hospital located in the central region of Ghana.
+Established in early 1939, this metropolitan hospital served as the regional hospital before its transformation as a teaching hospital to train doctors and other professional medical staff.
+Its vision is to be "A World-Class Leader in Tertiary Health Care, Medical Education and Research.".
 Additionally, it is now a teaching hospital.
 It serves as a facility for training medical students from the University of Cape Coast, allied health students from various institutions and nursing students from several nurses' training colleges.

-It serves patients from all socioeconomic backgrounds.
-As the main referral hospital in the central region.
+It serves patients from all socioeconomic backgrounds and is the main referral hospital in the central region.
 This site offers Outpatient and In-patient services in general, specialized, diagnostic, and rehabilitation.
-The Cape Coast Teaching Hospital has various departments, which include Internal Medicine & Therapeutics, Pediatrics & Child Health, Public Health and Community Medicine, Surgery, Obstetrics and Gynecology & Fetal Medicine, Physiotherapy, Dental, ENT, Imaging and diagnostic/laboratory services.
-It is considered to have state-of-the-art facilities and incorporates a four bed Intensive Care Unit and six renal dialysis tables in the Dialysis Unit.
-Most patients from the hospital use the National Health Insurance system to pay for the basic services provided, while others who do not have this insurance, pay for the services with other means.
+The Cape Coast Teaching Hospital has various departments, including Internal Medicine & Therapeutics, Pediatrics & Child Health, Public Health and Community Medicine, Surgery, Obstetrics and Gynecology & Fetal Medicine, Physiotherapy, Dental, ENT, Imaging and diagnostic/laboratory services.
+It is considered to have state-of-the-art facilities and incorporates an Intensive Care Unit and a Dialysis Unit.
+Most patients from the hospital use the National Health Insurance system to pay for the essential services provided, while others who do not have this insurance pay for the services with other means.

 With secluded beaches lined with beautiful fishing boats, historic sites, and friendly locals, the region of Cape Coast is one of the most fascinating places to be in Ghana.
 Known as a tranquil fishing port, the city of Cape Coast serves as the capital of both the Cape Coast Metropolitan District and Central Region of south Ghana.
 Additionally, the city is about a 3-hour drive away from Accra, Ghana’s capital.
 Along with its rich cultural history, Cape Coast is home to serene and picturesque hills, valleys, and streams.
 The region boasts of tropical climate throughout the year with cooler months between June and August.